technofocus-pte/fbricaiinsightdepth/Lab guides/Use Case 01/Usecase01.md

-# Lab 01: Train and track machine learning models with MLflow in Microsoft Fabric
+# Use Case 01: Train and track machine learning models with MLflow in Microsoft Fabric

 **Introduction**